Altoview/Altoview_MDot/README.md

 - Before the `setup()` instruction, instantiate the mDot object: `LoRaAT mdot;`
 - In the `setup()` function, initialise an instance of the mdot object: `mdot.begin();` (see [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) wiki page for more information
 - Now you can use the instance methods  `mdot.join()` and `mdot.sendPairs()` etc
+  1. `mdot.join()` joins the LoRa network and returns a response code.
+If the response code is equal to 0 then the join has not been successful and you will need to run the `mdot.join()` command again.
+  2. Once the `mdot.join()` method is successful, the `mdot.networkSessionKey` method will return the relevant session key
+- Please see the example Arduino scripts (supplied in the `LoRaAT/examples` folder) for further information on how to connect to the LoRa network and send data

 ### join( )
 This method sends a join request to the LoRa server.